Emotional resilience is the ability to adapt to stressful situations, and cope with life’s ups and downs.

 - Find balance in your life.
 We all need to have a balance between routine, necessary and pleasurable tasks.

-2. Cultivate self-awareness.
-Take time to tune into your feelings and your body.
+- Develop your self-awareness.
+How are you feeling?
+How is your body feeling?
 Name your feelings.
-Notice when they come and why.
+Notice patterns in your feelings…why?
 Think about what’s helpful and what’s unhelpful to you.
 Adopt what is helpful and look after yourself.

-7. Allow yourself to be imperfect.
+- Allow yourself to be imperfect.
 Making mistakes is part of healthy living.
 Keep going and don’t be discouraged by ‘getting things wrong’.
-Allow yourself not to do too many things at once and let go of some things you don’t have to do, or that are not your responsibility.

-8. Allow others to be imperfect.
+- Allow others to be imperfect.
 All of us are fallible.
-When you are less critical and accepting of yourself, you are more able you will be able to extend this grace to others, and to allow them to extend the same to you.
+When you are less critical of yourself, you are more able you will be able to extend this grace to others, and to allow them to extend the same to you.